 Spotify’s new logo tweak is fairly simple, but it does wonders for the music streaming service.
 It makes the brand feel refreshed, new, and ready to outshine Pandora and iTunes.
 After all, green is associated with “go” and there is no better place to know about a new record release, discover new artists, and hear your favorite songs than Spotify!

-Promos in Harmony: To find their branding rhythm, music industry pros can turn to sleek promos like illuminating speakers.
+To find their branding rhythm, music industry pros can turn to sleek promos like portable speakers.
 It’s a great way to put your earworms into the universe every time your customers hit “Play.”

 If you looked at Honest Tea’s original logo and had to suppress a yawn, we’re not surprised.
 There’s nothing particularly memorable or significant about the design.
 Plus, it has absolutely nothing to do with their products.
 The company was purchased by Coca-Cola in 2011, with distribution and sales increasing ever since.
 The new logo and packaging were a result of this co-branding effort and reflect their move into a stronger future as a company.